zibz0017/QuartzVault/content/Notes.md

 	- כלל ישראל has been scattered around the world and has not been a sovereign power in a country from the 2nd בית Hamikdash until the creation of the state of Israel (and even that is not particularly religious).
 Most nations in such a situation would become assimilated and lose their identity.[^882]
 	- כלל ישראל has been uniquely attacked by others in terms of the consistency and ferocity.
 They have been subject to abuse in nearly every country they settled in for a variety of (and sometimes opposite) reasons.
 This would also normally destroy a nations identity.[^882]
 	  It can be hard for modern people to think about what expulsion means.
 One has to realize that the government did not provide aid for poor people, there were no services that helped people who couldn't speak the language, and all the possessions one was able to bring was what fit into a wagon (assuming one was able to bring their possessions with them at all or get the adequate value for things they would sell, which was not guaranteed).[^882]
-	- Sometimes, there was fortuitous timing of events that were vital to כלל ישראל's continuity (al pi derech hatevah).
+	- Sometimes, there was fortuitous timing of events that were vital to כלל ישראל's continuity (al pi דרך hatevah).
 For example, the Arabs conquered Constantinople (Istanbul) in the 1450s.
 This turned the region from a Christian nation to an Islamic one.
 When the Jews were expelled from the Iberian Peninsula (which was the center of Jewish life until then), they were able to find refuge there.
 If the country was still Christian, they would not have been accepted.[^882]
 - The German currency stabilized in 1924 and by 1928, the economy appeared to be pretty steady.
 This was largely because of American deposits which were in Germany.[^883]
 - (The video then said that the Germans were largely living on this loan money but were not actually particularly productive.
 Later the video said that the people were largely in factory labor which was hit hard by the Great Depression, so I am a little confused.)[^883]
 - The Great Depression hit in 1929.
 The US withdrew its loan money and the German economy was crushed.
 Unemployment reached 40%.[^883]